 Based on the cultural and spiritual traditions of the northern indigenous peoples, all the activities that take place at the Reindeer Herders Festival are aimed at their support and preservation.

-It's time to say goodbye to Russian Arctic.
-After breakfast at the hotel, you will embark on the comprehensive tour of Salekhard.
-After lunch you will be transferred to the airport for a flight back to Moscow.
+It's time to say goodbye to the Russian Arctic.
+You will be transferred to the airport for a flight back home.

 Homestay with Nenets (teepees)